State-domain Change Point Detection for Nonlinear Time Series Regression: Illustrative example

-Here we consider the daily new confirmed cases of Coronavirus disease of 2019 (COVID-19) in Germany.
-The dataset contains 156 observations from April 28th to September 30th of 2020 and it can be downloaded from the website ``Our world in data'' (\href{url}{https://ourworldindata.org/coronavirus-source-data}).
-From the COVID-19 timeline, Germany registered the first case on January 28th, and later suffered an outbreak of this pandemic from mid March to late April.
-In this data example, we choose the aforementioned time span between the first and second waves of COVID-19 so that the time series is approximately stationary.
-Let $X_i$ be the logarithm of confirmed cases at day $i=1,...,156$ and $Y_i=X_{i+1}-X_i$ be the differenced series.
-The sample path $X_i$ and ADCF plot of $X_i$ are shown in \cref{F3}, which indicates that this time series looks approximately stationary and has a moderate seasonal dependence with period $S=7$.
-The seasonal behaviour is probably resulted from the reporting lag behind during weekends, which happens in almost every country.
-We consider the following nonlinear regression equivalent to \eqref{new-model}:
+In this section, we consider the daily new confirmed cases of Coronavirus disease of 2019 (COVID-19) in Germany.
+The dataset contains $156$ observations from April 28th to September 30th of 2020 which can be downloaded from \href{url}{https://ourworldindata.org/coronavirus-source-data}.
+From the COVID-19 timeline, Germany registered the first case on January 28th and later suffered an outbreak of this pandemic from mid March to late April.
+In the data analysis, we select the aforementioned time span between the first and second waves of COVID-19 so that the time series is approximately stationary.
+Let $X_i$ be the logarithm of confirmed cases at day $i=1,...,156$ and $Y_i=X_{i+1}-X_i$.
+The sample path of $\{X_i\}$ and the ADCF plot of $\{X_i\}$ are shown in \cref{F3}.
+Both plots in \cref{F3} suggest that the time series is approximately stationary and has a moderate seasonal dependence with period $S=7$.
+The seasonal behaviour probably comes from the reporting lag behind during weekends, which happens in almost every country.
+We consider the state-domain nonlinear regression model (which is equivalent to \cref{new-model}):

 where $\{\epsilon_i\}$ is a martingale difference sequence.
-Observe that $\mu(x)$ represents the expected increase or decrease in percentage of COVID-19 cases in day $i$ when $X_{i-1}=x$.
+In this application, $\mu(x)$ represents the expected increase or decrease in percentage of COVID-19 cases in day $i$ when $X_{i-1}=x$.

-We apply the proposed method to test whether $\mu(\cdot)$ contains any change point.
-We choose $T=[l,u]=[5.7,7.5]$ which includes 82.69$\%$ of $X_i$ and hence data are relatively abundant in this region and the test is expected to be accurate.
+We apply the proposed method to testing whether $\mu(\cdot)$ contains any change points.
+We choose $T=[l,u]=[5.7,7.5]$ which includes 82.69$\%$ of $X_i$ so that data are relatively abundant in this region and the test is expected to be accurate.
 According to the leave-one-out cross-validation criterion, the selected bandwidths $b$ and $h$ are $0.446$ and $0.40$, respectively.
-Through the practical implementation in \cref{4.1}, we calculate the empirical 99$\%$ quantile of $\Pi_n^\ast$ with 10000 bootstraps, which is $C_{n,\alpha}=1.5960$.
-Next, we focus on investigating the behaviour of the test statistics in our data, which is shown in \cref{F4}.
+Through the practical implementation in \cref{4.1}, we calculate the empirical 99$\%$ quantile of $\Pi_n^\ast$ with 10000 bootstrap samples, which gives $C_{n,\alpha}=1.596$.
+Next, we investigate the behaviour of the test statistics, which is shown in \cref{F4}.
 Our test rejects the null hypothesis of continuity of $\mu(\cdot)$ at $1\%$ level and flags two change points at $\hat{x}_1=6.83$ and $\hat{x}_2=7.40$.